-If you are looking to get the same guitar tone as this song you will want a guitar with Humbucker pickups and a nice overdrive sound.
+If you are looking to get the same guitar tone as this song you will want one with Humbucker pickups and a nice overdrive sound.
 Distortion or Fuzz may not get you the right tone.
 No other effects are needed.
-For this article we are going to focus on Angus Young’s guitar part, except for the solo, where we will switch to Malcolm Young’s guitar part and do the solo in a future article.
+For this article, we’re going to focus on Angus Young’s guitar part, except for the solo, where we’ll switch to Malcolm Young’s guitar part and do the solo in a future article.

 Key and Scale

 This song is in the key of G Major and uses notes from the E Minor Blues scale.

 G Major = G, A, B, C, D, E, F#

 E Minor Blues = E, G, A, A#, B, D